colleagues having discussion at round table

 For example, many Gen Z and millennial workers are unfamiliar with common workplace phrases adopted by older generations, creating a communication gap.
 Plus, 55% of survey respondents view buzzwords negatively in job postings, with only 2% finding them appealing.
 3

 Ultimately, business buzzwords are neither good nor bad; their impact depends on how they’re used.
-They tend to be useful for shorthand exchanges within industries, but overuse or misuse can ruin clarity, creativity, and trust.
-The key is to strike a balance between plain language and relevant jargon to convey expertise without compromising inclusivity or authenticity.
+They are useful for shorthand exchanges within industries, but overuse or misuse can ruin clarity, creativity, and trust.
+The key is to balance plain language and relevant jargon to convey expertise without compromising inclusivity or authenticity.

 👉 Learn more about the Gen Z communication style and preferences!